klavinslab/primer-workflow/operation_types/Rehydrate_Primer.md

   #
   # @param primers [Array<Item>] the input primers
   def spin_down_primers(_primers)
+    # TODO: reference the tubes
     show do
-      title 'Quick spin down all the primer tubes' note 'Put all the primer tubes in a table top centrifuge to spin down for 3 seconds.' warning 'Make sure to balance!'
+      title 'Quick spin down all the primer tubes' note 'Place the primer tubes in a table top centrifuge and spin down ' \
+           'for 3 seconds.'
+      warning 'Make sure to balance!'
     end
   end